 We’ve been hearing a lot about tech companies hopping on the digital wellness train, allowing users to take back control of their devices with mindful boundaries and features that encourage unplugging.

-On the heels of Google, Instagram, and Facebook, Apple just announced the release of its buzzy iOS 12 features, many of them being tools to better understand and improve our health.
+On the heels of Google, Instagram, and Facebook, Apple announced the release of several new features, many of them being tools to better understand and improve our health.
 After all, with all the time we spend staring at our devices, the constant screen time can take a serious toll on our eyes and our internal clocks.

 While we’re excited that so many key tech players are starting to make big changes, there are also small tweaks you can make to your iPhone that will make a huge difference for your eyes, your sleep, your attention span, and your well-being.
 Here are a few iPhone tricks that are worth trying out: